foundation29org/Dx29_v2_DOC/source/pages/2_DataModels.md

 >- A list of the resource groups associated with the case.
 Each resource group will be an object in this list with:
 >- Key equal to the resource group identifier.
 >- Value, an object with:
->>- The type of resource: Phenotype, Gene, Report,....
+>>- The type of resource group: Phenotype, Gene, Report,....
 >>- The name associated to this resource group.
 This is used to differentiate for example between manual symptoms and symptoms extracted from a report.
 >>- The creation and update dates of the resource group.
 >- If applicable, a list of users with whom the case has been shared (shared with):